 This post is also available in: French

-Ariane Charlebois is Communications Advisor at the Canadian Mental Health Association, Montreal branch.
+Ariane Charlebois is Director of Communications at the Canadian Mental Health Association, Montreal branch and Quebec division.
 She holds a graduate degree in public health and a bachelor’s in psychology from the Université de Montréal.
 Passionate about mental health promotion and social impact, she favours a social marketing approach to influence and raise awareness among different audiences.
 For the past few years, she has been involved with the cause of caregivers by sitting on the board of directors of a Montreal organization specializing in caregiving.

 Emily Gervais is Development Officer, partnerships and socio-political action, for the Canadian Mental Health Association-Montreal branch.
 With a Bachelor in Law degree and in Communication, she specializes in project management and consultation.
 In addition to enhancing her training as a jurist, she brings 7 years of experience in implementation of innovative projects to mobilize the corporate and community segments as well as citizen engagement.
 She relates to social justice issues and innovative problem solving.

 Émilie Jornet is Program Coordinator at the Canadian Mental Health Association, Montreal branch.
 Having obtained a B.A. of Communication (specialization in Human Relations) from Université du Québec à Montréal, she develops her skills in project management, strategy and development, as well as team coordination.
 With a career path of more than 12 years in the Montreal community, Émilie takes an interest in the most vulnerable socio-cultural issues, and strives to bring innovative, creative and concerted solutions to promote inclusion and well-being for all.